austozi/beebcast/README.md

 ## Build

-An ARM64 image is available from [Docker Hub](https://hub.docker.com/austozi/beebscast).
+An ARM64 image is available from [Docker Hub](https://hub.docker.com/r/austozi/beebscast).
+It is based on the [TheSpad/docker-get_iplayer image](https://github.com/TheSpad/docker-get_iplayer).

 If you wish to build your own image, simply clone this repo and execute `docker build .` from the directory where Dockerfile is.

 ## Install